st0nie/gvm-cuda-driver/README.md

-# Intercept Layer for NVIDIA CUDA Driver
+# GVM Intercept Layer for NVIDIA CUDA Driver
-This is the source release of the Intercept Layer for NVIDIA CUDA Driver, tested with CUDA Driver 12.9 and GPU Driver 575.57.08.
+This is the source release of the GVM Intercept Layer for NVIDIA CUDA Driver, tested with CUDA Driver 12.9 and GPU Driver 575.57.08.

 ## Requirements
 1. gcc